Arifin Shuvoo

-Arifin Shuvoo (আরিফিন শুভ; born 2 February 1982) is a Bangladeshi film actor and television personality.
+Arifin Shuvoo (born 2 February) is a Bangladeshi film actor and television personality.
 He is the recipient of several awards and nominations, including a National Film Award and two Meril Prothom Alo Awards.
 He made his debut television series Ha/Na (2007).
 He made his debut silver screen film Jaago (2010).

-He made a debut into mainstream cinema with Purno Doirgho Prem Kahini in 2013.
+Shuvoo made a debut into mainstream cinema with Purno Doirgho Prem Kahini in 2013.
 For his antagonist role in the film, he received a nomination for Best Actor at the Meril Prothom Alo Awards.
 He later went on to star in Bhalobasha Zindabad in 2013 and the romantic action film Agnee in 2014.
 In 2015, his performance in Chuye Dile Mon earned him his first Meril Prothom Alo Awards for Best Actor.
 He later starred in the film Musafir directed by Ashiqur Rahman in 2016.
 In 2017, he starred in Dhaka Attack directed by Dipankar Dipon.
 In 2021 he starred in Mission Extreme Directed by Sunny Sanwar & Faisal Ahmed.